C.H.U.D. II: Bud the C.H.U.D.: Production

 It is a loose sequel to C.H.U.D., mostly in name though the ties do carry on into dialogue and plot.
 As in the first film, C.H.U.D. stands for "Cannibalistic Humanoid Underground Dweller", but the alternative acronym (Contamination Hazard Urban Disposal) is not carried over.

 The film was written by Ed Naha, who had previously written Honey, I Shrunk the Kids, under the pseudonym M Kane Jeeves, similar to the pseudonym Mahatma Kane Jeeves used by W. C. Fields.

+Director David Irving shot three versions: one highlighting the comedy, one emphasizing the horror, and a less gory version for TV, and would decide on the balance of horror to comedy during editing.

 Release

 Originally intended for a theatrical release, the movie was released on VHS and laserdisc by Vestron Video on September 27, 1989.

 In 2003, a DVD was released in the United Kingdom.
 In the U.S., the film is currently available on DVD from Lionsgate as part of an 8 horror movie DVD set.
 The film screened in June 2009 as Video on Demand at FEARnet.
 A Blu-ray release was released on November 22, 2016 by Lionsgate as part of their Vestron Video Collector's Series line.